-Part 1 of the detour takes as example the following étude I wrote for the first year assignment 1 in the Applications of Karnatic Rhythm to Western Music by using only devices taught during the first year.
-The following composition is entirely based on one eight note melodic cell (F D A Bb G D Eb C) in the violin lead voice and the rhythmic cells of the drone voice (cf. bar 1 for both) with melodic and rhythmic transformations applied throughout.
+Part 1 of the detour takes as an example the following étude I wrote for the first year assignment 1 in the Applications of Karnatic Rhythm to Western Music using only devices taught during the first year.
+The following composition is entirely based on one eight-note melodic cell (F D A Bb G D Eb C) in the violin lead voice and the rhythmic cells of the drone voice (cf. bar 1 for both), with melodic and rhythmic transformations applied throughout.

-This cell based or pattern TK link thesis and video of software next …
+This cell-based pattern approach links the thesis and video of software next…

 classes taught by Rafael Reina and Jonás Bisquert at the Conservatorium van Amsterdam. ↩︎